 What do you do?

-Have a single credit card that helps you stay inside the threshold of credit you can spend.
+Have a single credit card that helps you stay within the threshold of credit you can spend.

 This way you can easily pay back the amount you spend and incur less interest and late fee charges if you can’t pay on time.